 Generally, the costs of a family provision claim are paid by the Estate of the deceased.
 Particularly in circumstances where the Court considers that the Estate, (acting through its Executors) should have accepted the family provision claim before the matter proceeded to a Court Hearing.
 This includes circumstances where the Court believes that the eligible person had a strong case that they had not been adequately provided for by the deceased.
 This supports the aim of the Succession Act to encourage settlement of family provision claims, by mediation before they proceed to a Court Hearing.

 Once a family provision claim proceeds to a Court Hearing the Court has a discretion to make an order for the costs of the eligible person to be paid out of the deceased Estate or in any other manner that the Court thinks fit.

-If you believe that you have been unfairly left out of a Will or have received a lesser inheritance than you believe is appropriate you need to seek legal advice on whether you are an eligible person to make a family provision claim.
-Part of this advice includes consideration of the strength of your claim to be successful, in order to minimise any potential costs exposure.
+Have you been unfairly left out of a Will or received a lesser inheritance than you believe is appropriate?
+If so, you need to seek legal advice.
+You’ll discover if you are an eligible person to make a family provision claim.
+We’ll also advise on the chances of success.
+This can reduce time and financial costs.